Why Is The Nissan Skyline Illegal In The United States?

 But I’ve already seen Nissan Skyline R34 GT-R’s in the US?

-There could be several reasons for that, mostly through loopholes in the law, or potentially illegal activity.
+There could be several reasons for that, mostly through loopholes in the law, or potential illegality.
 We’ll explore these options later in this guide.

 How to legally import a Nissan Skyline into the US